Anyone caught in the cemetery after dark without signed, written permission in their immediate possession, is subject to arrest.

 Questions?
 Please contact our Executive Director, Pauli Driver-Smith at: email@example.com

-In the late 1990s, a great grandson of L. C. Mead (founder of Highlandlake and one of the first cemetery trustees), obtained the deed to the cemetery from Weld County who was holding it in trust.
-In 2001, he donated the cemetery to Historic Highlandlake.
-Several years later, the Mead/Jensen family also donated the cemetery records, including the original plot maps, cemetery record book, secretary minutes, transcriptions of headstones, many of which are no longer there, and other miscellaneous records.
+Descendants of L. C. Mead kept the records safe, adding to them as best they could.
+In the late 1990s, a great grandson of L. C. Mead obtained the cemetery deed from Weld County.
+In 2001, he donated the land to Historic Highlandlake, Inc. Several years later, the Mead/Jensen family donated all of the remaining cemetery records, including the original plot maps, cemetery record book, secretary minutes, transcriptions, and other miscellaneous records.

 Copyrighted 2015 to present, Historic Highlandlake Inc. All rights reserved.
 Photos may be used for personal research only and may not be reproduced for profit, commercial or otherwise, without written permission.
 Most photos are available for purchase.
 Contact us here.